Jiamusi Dongjiao Airport

-Jiamusi Dongjiao Airport (IATA: JMU, ICAO: ZYJM) is an international airport serving Jiamusi in Heilongjiang province, China.
+Jiamusi Dongjiao Airport (IATA: JMU, ICAO: ZYJM) is an airport serving Jiamusi in Heilongjiang province, China.
 The airport is located 10 kilometers east of the city center.

 History

 The initial construction of the airport started in 1932.
 In 1998, the renovation and expansion of the airport started and the airport was re-opened to the public in January 2000.

 Facilities

 Jiamusi Dongjiao Airport covers 260 hectares of land and has one runway.